joehahn/exes-n-ohs/README.md

 git branch=master

-This demo performs a simple machine-learning experiment in the datascience.com cloud, using scikit-learn to fit an support vector machine (SVM) model to a simple but very noisy dataset, and then keras to fit a simple neural-net model to that same data.
+This demo performs a simple machine-learning experiment in the datascience.com cloud, using scikit-learn to fit a support vector machine (SVM) model to a simple but rather noisy dataset, and then keras to fit a simple neural-net model to that same data.

 ### decision boundaries

-All records in this dataset are simple pairs of (x,y) coordinates, and each record in this dataset is labelled as a members of either the X, O, or B classes, with membership determined by the following decision boundary
+All records in this dataset include a simple pair of (x,y) coordinates, and each record in this dataset is then labelled as a members of either the X, O, or B classes, depending upon where those (x,y) coordinates reside with following decision boundary:
 ![](figs/decision_boundary.png)<br />
-that depends only on each record's execute the decision_boundaries.ipynb notebook to view the system's decision boundaries:
+Execute the decision_boundaries.ipynb notebook to generate a sample of (x,y) coordinates and to plot this system's decision boundaries